MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ## Entra ID error response handling

 Microsoft Azure services use a correlationId to correlate calls across various internal and external systems.
 It serves as a common identifier of the whole operation or flow that potentially involves multiple HTTP calls.
-When an error occurs during any of the operations, the response contains a field named Correlation Id.
+When an error occurs during any of the operations, the response contains a field named Correlation ID.

-When you reach out to Microsoft support or a similar service, provide the value of this CorrelationId as it helps to access the telemetry and logs faster.
+When you reach out to Microsoft support or a similar service, provide the value of this Correlation ID as it helps to access the telemetry and logs faster.

 For example: